 Best Communities for Music Education

-Acton, Massachusetts April 8th, 2020– For the second year in a row, the Acton-Boxborough Regional School District has been honored with the Best Communities for Music Education designation from The NAMM Foundation for its outstanding commitment to music education.
+Acton, Massachusetts April 8th, 2021– For the third year in a row, the Acton-Boxborough Regional School District has been honored with the Best Communities for Music Education designation from The NAMM Foundation for its outstanding commitment to music education.

-Now in its 21st year, the Best Communities for Music Education designation is awarded to districts that demonstrate outstanding achievement in efforts to provide music access and education to all students.
+Now in its 22nd year, the Best Communities for Music Education designation is awarded to districts that demonstrate outstanding achievement in efforts to provide music access and education to all students.
 To qualify for the Best Communities designation, a district administrator answered detailed questions about funding, graduation requirements, music class participation, instruction time, facilities, and support for our music programs.
 Responses were verified and reviewed by The Music Research Institute at the University of Kansas.
-Acton-Boxborough is one of 16 communities in Massachusetts recognized this year.
+Acton-Boxborough is one just a handfull of communities in Massachusetts recognized this year.

 This award recognizes that Acton-Boxborough is leading the way with learning opportunities as outlined in the Every Student Succeeds Act (ESSA).
 This federal legislation recommends music and the arts as essential elements of a well-rounded education for all children.
 Acton-Boxborough’s ongoing investment in curriculum, faculty, resources, and programming are a sign of our commitment to provide opportunities that will support the cognitive development, emotional wellness, and lifelong engagement in meaningful creation and awareness of the arts for every child in our district.